acarl005/monorepo-poc/README.md

 Finally, this command also published all affected packages to NPM, created Git tags, and pushed one new commit with the version bump to GitHub (along with the tags).

+## Development workflow on an existing mono-repo

+If a mono-repo is already set up, all you really have to worry about in your workflow is the following:

+1. When you install your node modules: `yarn`.
+That isn't really a change unless you are using `npm install` instead.
+1. Make your changes and commit them.
+1. Pushing changes: `lerna publish`

+There might be some build and start commands somewhere in there.

 ## Pros

 - [X] **Better workflow:** Easier to run and test your changes when deving across multiple packages.